lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 # History of Changes {#History}

 Note: This appendix will be deleted in the final version of the document.

+From version 02 -> 03:

+* Fixing one formatting nit.

 From version 01 -> 02: